PM Modi dedicates 75 digital banking units to the nation

-PM Modi on 16 October has dedicated 75 Digital Banking Units (DBUs) across 75 districts at 11 am today via video conferencing.
+PM Modi on 16 October dedicated 75 Digital Banking Units (DBUs) across 75 districts with an aim to promote financial inclusion.

-PM Modi on 16 October has dedicated 75 Digital Banking Units (DBUs) across 75 districts at 11 am today via video conferencing.
+PM Modi on 16 October dedicated 75 Digital Banking Units (DBUs) across 75 districts with an aim to promote financial inclusion.

+The virtual inaugural event was also attended by Finance Minister Nirmala Sitharaman and Reserve Bank of India (RBI) Governor Shaktikanta Das.

+The virtual inaugural event was also attended by Finance Minister Nirmala Sitharaman and Reserve Bank of India (RBI) Governor Shaktikanta Das.

 As part of the Union budget speech for 2022-23, the finance minister had announced the setting up of the 75 DBUs in 75 districts of the country to commemorate the 75 years of independence of our country.